 For most people, probation is an attractive alternative to jail or prison, which is why so many plea deals hinge on the defendant accepting probation in lieu of incarceration.
 But what happens when you violate the rules of probation?
 Do you have to serve out the rest of your sentence behind bars?
 The answer usually depends on a number of factors, including the nature of the violation, the remaining time left on the probationary term, and the original charge.

-A probation violation lawyer in West Palm Beach can provide you with invaluable advice about the rules of probation in Florida and help keep you out of jail or prison.
+A dedicated VOP lawyer near you can provide you with invaluable advice about the rules of probation in Florida and help keep you out of jail or prison.

 Terms of Probation in Florida

 Florida State Statute 948.03 outlines probationary terms in the state.
 The particular terms of your probation may vary, but this is a list of the standard rules of probation as outlined in the statute.
 The probationer:

 - must report to the probation officer as outlined by the court.

 - must be employed or seek active employment.

 - must allow the probation officers to visit their home, work, or any other locations listed in the court’s guidelines.

 - is required to make restitution to anyone who is determined by the courts to be a victim of the crime that the probationer is accused of.

 - cannot associate with criminals or anyone involved in criminal activity.